July 18, 2013

 Adams’s photographs of Hawai‘i were also the result of a commission.
 He first visited the islands in 1948 to take photographs for a series on national parks for the Department of the Interior, and returned in 1957 for a commemorative publication for Bishop National Bank of Hawai‘i (now First Hawaiian Bank).

 The exhibition travels to the Georgia O’Keeffe Museum in February 2014.

-the Georgia O’Keeffe Museum, Barney Ebsworth, First Insurance Company of Hawaii, Patrick and Edeltraud McCarthy, the National Endowment for the Arts, and Modern Luxury Hawaiʻi.
+The Georgia O’Keeffe Museum, Barney Ebsworth, First Insurance Company of Hawaii, Patrick and Edeltraud McCarthy, and the National Endowment for the Arts.

 The museum is grateful to a group of women supporting the exhibition: Linda Ahlers, Diane Chen, Elizabeth Grossman, Priscilla Growney, Violet Loo, Linda Nichols, Judith Dion Pyle, and Sharon Twigg-Smith.

 Additional funding is provided by the Hawai‘i Council for the Humanities, Hawai‘i Tourism Authority and the City and County of Honolulu, and Donald and Laura Goo